-- (a) partner with and provide support to mana whenua / tangata whenua to provide for their involvement in resource management and decision making; and - (b) partner with and provide support to mana whenua / tangata whenua to provide for mātauranga Māori in natural resource management and decision making; and - (c) work together with other agencies to ensure consistent implementation of the objectives, policies and methods of this RPS; and - (d) enable connected and holistic approach to resource management that looks extends beyond organisational or administrative boundaries; and - (e) recognise that the impacts of activities extend beyond the immediate and directly adjacent area; and - (f) require Māori data, including mātauranga Māori, areas and sites of significance, wāhi tapu, and wāhi tūpuna are only shared in accordance with agreed tikanga and kawa Māori; and - (g) share data and information (other than in (f) above) across all relevant agencies; and - (h) incentivise opportunities and programmes that achieve multiple objectives and benefits.
+- (a) partner with and provide support to mana whenua / tangata whenua to provide for their involvement in resource management and decision making; and - (b) partner with and provide support to mana whenua / tangata whenua to provide for mātauranga Māori in natural resource management and decision making; and - (c) work with communities to achieve effective integrated management outcomes; - (d) work together with other agencies to ensure consistent implementation of the objectives, policies and methods of this RPS; and - (e) enable connected and holistic approach to resource management that looks extends beyond organisational or administrative boundaries; and

+- (f) recognise that the impacts of activities extend beyond the immediate and directly adjacent area; and - (g) require Māori data, including mātauranga Māori, areas and sites of significance, wāhi tapu, and wāhi tūpuna are only shared in accordance with agreed tikanga and kawa Māori; and - (h) share data and information (other than in (f) above) across all relevant agencies; and - (i) incentivise opportunities and programmes that achieve multiple objectives and benefits.

-Implementation: Wellington Regional Council\ and city and district councils.
+Implementation: Wellington Regional Council and city and district councils.